lambe-lang/specification/README.md

 ### Local scope

-The following code be embedded in a basic block limiting the scope of the provided implementation.
+The following code is embed in a basic block limiting the scope of the provided implementation.

 ```
 def Error String = {